reis-alex/mpc/README.md

 These terms relate to general constraints to be imposed to the optimization problem.
 All kinds of constraints are gathered in _opt.constraints_.
 The types of constraints supported are:

 * Varible-wise bounds, provided through _opt.constraints.states.upper_ and _opt.constraints.states.lower_ for states, and _opt.constraints.control.upper_ and _opt.constraints.control.lower_ for the control inputs.
 These bounds must be given as a vector of appropriate dimensions (_i.e._, _opt.n_states_ and _opt.n_controls_).
-* The state constraints can be polyhedral, _i.e._, *Ax\leq , and such an argument is to be provided through _opt.constraints.polyhedral_.
+* The state constraints can be polyhedral, _i.e._, $Ax\leq b$, and such an argument is to be provided through _opt.constraints.polyhedral_.
 This argument is expected to be composed of matrices $A$ and $b$.
   * Note that _Polyhedron_ objects, as those created by the MPT toolbox, are acceptable.

 Terminal constraints (polyhedral or end-point) are possible, and should be provided through _opt.constraints.terminal_: